Abertam cheese

 Abertam is a traditional Czech farmhouse hard cheese made from sheep milk.
 It has the shape of an irregular ball with thin yellow to orange natural rind.
-It is used as a table cheese or for melting.
+It is typically used as a table cheese or for melting.

 Abertam is made in Karlovy Vary, a famous spa town.
 The natural pastures of this mountainous part of Bohemia provide the sheep with a rich diet that is revealed in the robust flavour of the hard pressed cheese.
 The cheese ripens in two months.